For citing in the text use the author-date format, for example:

 Coudounaris, D. N., & Sthapit, E. (2017).
 Antecedents of memorable tourism experience related to behavioral intentions.
 Psychology & Marketing, 34(12), 1084-1093. https://doi.org/10.1002/mar.21048

-Online documents can take various forms; here we focus on a webpage:
+Online documents can take various forms; here is an example of a webpage:

-Author, A. A., & Author, B. B. (Publication date).
+Surname, A. A., & Surname, B. B. (Publication date).
 Title of webpage.
-In Title of website.
-Retrieved from http://www.someaddress.com/full/url/
+Title of website.
+URL

-To check out how to cite other online information sources, visti the Purdue OWL Electronic Sources section
+To check out how to cite other online information sources, visit the Purdue OWL Electronic Sources section

 A primary source can take various forms; it could be an image, a video or manuscript.
 For each form you need to follow different rules in order to cite it.
 Check out Purdue OWL Non-Print Sources to find out more.